ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

      "rk2" and "rk3" at the cost of an additional RK stage.
 Hence, with this stepper a speed-up of 1.5X can be expected.

+**Note that the field object must be called "field".** You can also omit the field object completely.
+In this case, it will be assumed that you are evolving neutral particles and the acceleration will be set to zero (i.e. :math:`\mathbf{a}_s = 0` in the Vlasov equation).

+Only one field object (if not omitted) is required.
+At present, the app supports a EM field evolved with Maxwell equations, or a EM field specified as a time-dependent function.

 Species parameters
 ------------------